Office of Research Administration

-The OFFICE OF SCIENTIFIC AFFAIRS (OSA) provides oversight and support for key elements of Downstate's research infrastructure including the Office of Sponsored Programs, the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee (IACUC), the Institutional Biosafety Committee (IBC), Clinical Trials, and the Division of Comparative Medicine, formerly the Division Laboratory Animal Research (DLAR).
-Together with the OFFICE OF RESEARCH ADMINISTRATION (post-award), we provide the academic and administrative support functions required by Downstate, the Research Foundation and sponsors to assist the faculty in the preparation, submission and administration of their sponsored research, training and public service program applications and awards.
+The OFFICE OF RESEARCH ADMINISTRATION (ORA) provides oversight and support for all elements of Downstate's research infrastructure including the Pre- and Post Award Divisions, the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee (IACUC), the Institutional Biosafety Committee (IBC), Clinical Trials, and the Division of Comparative Medicine.
+We provide all research-related academic and administrative support functions for the SUNY Downstate community through the SUNY Research Foundation.
+We work closely with sponsors and we assist the faculty in the preparation, submission and administration of their sponsored research, training and public service program applications and awards.

-Below are links to campus resources and up-to-date information regarding funding opportunities (e.g. see Research Flash), materials for the preparation, submission and conduct of sponsored research projects and other research-related items.
+Below are links to campus resources and up-to-date information regarding funding opportunities, materials for the preparation, submission and conduct of sponsored research projects and other research-related items.
 More detailed material can be found through the links on the left.

 Downstate's Research Flash newsletter provides our research community with up-to-date information about newsworthy items from NIH, funding opportunities, services provided by the Office of Scientific Affairs (OSA), and other timely news.
 We welcome your comments and suggestions.